MiSTer-devel/Arcade-Astrocade_MiSTer/README.txt

 -- Seawolf II
 -- ----------
 -- This normally uses two periscopes which send their position to the game, again this -- is setup to use an analogue joystick for player one.
-You can turn the fake sight for -- player two on and off via a fake dip switch setting.
+You can turn the sight for -- player two on and off via a fake dip switch setting.
 --
 -- Sound uses samples, originally from mame but modified to closer match the hardware